BASNET Knowledge Mobilisation Programme

 Build BASNET to become a knowledge hub for BME research within the MS/HT sector

-Read Our 2025 Knowledge Mobilisation Reports
+Read Our 2025 Knowledge Mobilisation Research Reports

 • BASNET member and CEO of Music Relief Foundation Magdalene Usikaro’s policy paper spotlights how music can transform the lives of marginalised youth, especially Black and ethnic minority children affected by poverty, violence, and exclusion.
 Through case studies from her work at the Music Relief Foundation, the paper explores how music fosters healing, self-expression, and leadership.
 The policy paper calls for expanded funding, integration with mental health support, and protection of grassroots arts initiatives.